 All families run into problems from time to time and often with the help of friends and family, things are sorted out.
 But sometimes a little extra help is needed and the Family Group Conference exists to help in these situations.

-The conference is a meeting where you, your family and professionals (such as social worker, family support worker, GP, teacher, health visitor etc.) and a support person (who can speak for you if you don't want to) get together to work out a plan for your child/children, to make sure they are kept safe and well cared for.
-As part of this it will work to:
+The conference is a meeting where you, your family, your network (this can include friends, family, neighbours and professionals) and a support person/advocate (who can speak for you if you don't want to) get together to work out a plan for your child/children, to make sure they are kept safe and well cared for.
+As part of this they will work to:

 - improve family relationships

 - keep a child with their family or in kinship care

 - make sure that children who may be looked after by the local authority have a stable home

 - enable the family to work out where it's best for the child to live permanently

 If you need help from a Family Group Conference, a coordinator will explain what will happen and be there to support you throughout the process.
 The conference lasts as long as is needed for a plan to be created.

 What can I expect from a Family Group Conference?

 Preparing for the Family Group Conference meeting